Basics

 Resource guarding: Growling over food, toys, or space.
 Never punish — this suppresses the warning signal and can lead to biting without warning.
 Work with a professional or follow a structured trading game protocol.

 Fear reactivity: Lunging/barking at triggers.
 This needs systematic desensitization, not corrections.
+If your rescue shows fearful or aggressive reactions, our dog aggression training guide walks you through safe, evidence-based protocols.

 House-soiling: Treat like a new puppy — start from scratch with the full potty training protocol regardless of the dog's age.
+Start with the fundamentals — our complete beginner's training guide is the best place to begin before building on rescue-specific strategies.

 Rescue Dog Training Program — Brain Training for Dogs →